ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   selection; see {{selection-props}}.
 When querying, a Preference is of type Boolean, with `true` indicating that the Selection Property has been applied.
+- Tuple: takes values composed from types defined above.
+  In this this document, it is written as a list in brackets, e.g., ```(Enumeration, Preference)``` The compsition of types and the order depends on the property and is fix for the property.
+  The actual representation is implementation-dependen.
+- Collection: takes a valiable number of a single of the above types.
+  The actual representation, e.g. as set or array, is implementation-dependen.

 For types Integer and Numeric, special values can be defined per property; it is up to implementations how these special values are